-The carrying amounts of cash and cash equivalents, trade receivables, trade payables and current portion of amounts due to/from related party reported in the accompanying consolidated balance sheets approximate their respective fair values because of the short-term nature of these accounts.
-The fair values of long-term bank loan and restricted cash approximate the recorded values due to the variable interest rates payable.
-The Notes have a fixed rate, and their estimated fair value, determined through Level 2 inputs of the fair value hierarchy (quoted price in the over-the counter-market), is approximately \$172.5 million as of December 31, 2015, compared to its carrying value of \$250.0 million.
-The fair value of non-current portion of amounts due from related party, determined through Level 3 inputs of the fair value hierarchy by discounting future cash flows using the Partnership's estimated cost of capital, is \$891 as of December 31, 2015, compared to its carrying value of \$1,350.
-Additionally, the Partnership considers its creditworthiness in determining the fair value of the credit facilities.
+Sash and cash equivalents, trade accounts receivable, amounts due from/to related parties and trade accounts payable: The carrying values reported in the accompanying consolidated balance sheets for those financial instruments (except for the fair value of non-current portion of amounts due from related party) are reasonable estimates of their fair values due to their short-term nature.
+The carrying value of these instruments is separately reflected in the accompanying consolidated balance sheets.
+The fair value of non-current portion of amounts due from related party, determined through Level 3 inputs of the fair value hierarchy by discounting future cash flows using the Partnership's estimated cost of capital, is \$1,174 as of December 31, 2017, compared to its carrying value of \$1,350.